mity/acutest/README.md

 We say any unit test succeeds if and only if:
 1. all condition checks (as described below) called throughout its execution pass;
-2. the test does not throw any exception (C++ only); and
-3. (on Windows or Unix) the unit test subprocess is not interrupted/terminated (e.g. by a signal on Unix or SEH on Windows).
+2. (on Windows or Unix) the unit test subprocess is not interrupted/terminated (e.g. by a signal on Unix or SEH on Windows).